XraySpectroscopy/XAS-Data-Interchange/c/README.md

 ## API

+The API is intended to separate, as much as possible, the chores of parsing the file and validating its content.

+The main point of entry is the function `XDI_readfile` which creates an `XDIFile` struct, then opens and parses a file for XDI content.
+This function will signal an error and issue a useful error message in the even that some content of the file precludes its being understood as XDI data.
+These situations include such things as

+ * Missing XDI versioning information in the first line of the file
+ * Non-numeric content in the data table
+ * Variable number of columns in the data table
+ * Headers that cannot be interpreted as XDI metadata

+Certain conditions that are non-conforming with the XDI specification but which do not preclude partial interpretation of the XDI file result in warning messages at this time.

+Validating the content of the XDI metadata is treated as a separate step.
+There are three main functions for this purpose:

+* `XDI_required_metadata`: This function tests that the pieces of metadata which are **required** by the specification are present in the file and intepretable.
+These three metadata items are `Mono.d_spacing`, `Element.symbol`, and `Element.edge`.
+If not present, this function returns a non-zero error code and issues an explanatory error message.

+* `XDI_recommended_metadata`: This function tests that the pieces of metadata which are **recommended** by the specification are present in the file and intepretable.
+The absence of these items does not make the file non-compliant with the XDI specification, but their absence impacts the utility and quality of the data.
+If not present, this function returns a non-zero warning code and issues an explanatory error message.

+* `XDI_validate_item`: This tests a specific metadata item to see if its value is interpretable according to its description in the XDI dictionary.
+Not all items defined in the dictionary have validation tests.
+If the value does not conform to its dictionary definition a non-zero warning code is returned and an explanatory error message is issued.
+The purpose of this validation tool is to aid in automated quality assurance.
+For example, data by a user for consideration in a curated standards database might require that all automated validation tests pass before the data are passed along to a human for further consideration.

+All error messages are returned in English as the content of the `error_message` attribute of the `XDIFile` struct.
+The `error_message` attribute always contains a description of the error condition of the most recently performed action.
+The relation between the returned error/warning codes and teh error messages are tabulated below.

+The value of separating most validation chores from the parsing of the file is that it allows an application to choose to accept structurally compliant data then to perform the level of validation appropriate to the task at hand.

 ### Read an XDI file

 Read an XDI file, store it's content in an XDIFile struct, and return